Pennswood/CMPSC442-final-project/README.md

     - Students of the class can study together
     - Teachers can choose to be in the same room for multiple classes
     - Students may prefer not to study back-to-back in their schedule
-- constraints.py has the list of constraints
-- additional_todo.py has the set of rules for RBES (I think)

 ### Data Used:
 - We used Fitbit data (from Kaggle) to source data for many different things, like: